drugform/uniqsar/README.md

 It will return an id of a docker container, where the prediction is running.
 You can check the progress with `docker logs $id$` command.
 After it finishes, check `/tmp/output_test.csv` for prediction results.

+### Training own QSAR model.
+You can train own models with `bin/run_train.sh`.
+Run the script without args to get help.
+For example, to train a DTA model on the KIBA benchmark, you need to run the command:

+`bin/run_train.sh --config-file train_scripts/kiba.py --gpus 0,1`

+It will run the training in a docker container, and give you its id, so you can later check the progress with `docker logs`.
+If --gpus argument not given, it will run the training on the CPU.
+Most likely, you do not want this, unless you need to debug something.
+Training a real-life model on CPU will take almost a hole life time.

+Use --dev-mode key argument to run an interactive docker session (probably you do not need that too).